thegetty/ancient-glass/content/catalogue/cat-29.md

 Dark green, seemingly black ground; opaque white decoration.
 Horizontal rim-disk; short, wide cylindrical neck, tapering downward; rudimentary shoulder; straight-sided conical body; convex bottom.
 Two opposing lugs on shoulders; one is made by folding and flattening a dark green band four times and the other twice.

-An opaque white thread is wound spirally 44 times from the bottom to the rim and dragged eight times upward and downward along the body, forming a feather pattern.
+A marvered opaque white thread is wound spirally 44 times from the bottom to the rim and dragged eight times upward and downward along the body, forming a feather pattern.

 ## Comments and Comparanda